dalvlex/ishi/README.md

 `echo "access_key:secret" > /etc/passwd-s3fs; chmod 600 /etc/passwd-s3fs`
 7. Insert in /etc/fstab
 `ishi-backups-bucket /root/ishi/var/backups fuse.s3fs _netdev,retries=5,url=https://s3-eu-central-1.amazonaws.com 0 0`
-Be sure to change *eu-central-1 to whatever you Amazon S3 zone is, because s3fs loses proper auth between redirects and it will not work otherwise.
+Be sure to change *eu-central-1* to whatever you Amazon S3 zone is, because s3fs loses proper auth between redirects and it will not work otherwise.
 8. Mount the bucket
 `mount /root/ishi/var/backups`
+The mount will be available after reboots.

 If you want to just mount it manually without adding it to /etc/fstab
 `s3fs ishi-backups-bucket /root/ishi/var/backups -o url="https://s3-eu-central-1.amazonaws.com"`